Who We Are

 In 2013, the property was transformed into the United States’ first Guy Harvey Outpost.
-Home of The Sandbox lounge and the popular RumFish Grill where patrons are amazed by the 33,500 gallon aquarium featured on Animal Planet's "Tanked."
+Home of the popular RumFish Grill where patrons are amazed by the 33,500 gallon aquarium featured on Animal Planet's "Tanked."

 Learn more about our management team below: